clojure-emacs/cider/doc/using_the_repl.md

 (setq cider-repl-history-file "path/to/file")
 ```

-Note that the history is written to the file when you kill the REPL
+Note that CIDER writes the history to the file when you kill the REPL
-buffer (which includes invoking `cider-quit`) or you quit Emacs.
+buffer, which includes invoking `cider-quit`, or when you quit Emacs.

 ### REPL history browser

 You can browse your REPL input history with the command <kbd>M-x</kbd>
 `cider-repl-history`.
-It is also bound in `cider-repl-mode` buffers to
+This command is bound to <kbd>C-c M-p</kbd>
-<kbd>C-c M-p</kbd>, and is also available via the `history` shortcut.
+in `cider-repl-mode` buffers and is also available via the
+`history` shortcut.

-The history is displayed in order, with the most recent input at the top of the
+The history is displayed in reverse order, with the most recent input
-buffer, and the oldest one at the bottom.
-You can scroll through the history,
+at the top of the buffer, and the oldest input at the bottom.
+You can
-and when you find the history item you were looking for, you can insert it from
+scroll through the history, and when you find the history item you
-the history buffer into your REPL buffer.
+were looking for, you can insert it from the history buffer into your
+REPL buffer.

 ![History Browser](images/history_browser.png)

 #### Mode

-The history buffer has its own major mode, `cider-repl-history-mode` which is derived
+The history buffer has its own major mode,
-from `clojure-mode`, so you get fontification in the history buffer.
-It supports
+`cider-repl-history-mode`.
+This is derived from `clojure-mode`, so you
+get fontification in the history buffer.
+This mode supports the
-the expected defcustom hook variable, `cider-repl-history-hook`.
+expected defcustom hook variable, `cider-repl-history-hook`.

 #### Insertion

+Where you use the history buffer to insert text into the REPL buffer,
+the exact behavior depends on the location of the cursor in the buffer
+prior to the insertion.

-Typically your cursor will be at the bottom of the REPL buffer (`point-max`)
+Typically, when you're actively using the REPL, your cursor will be at
-when you use this feature; if that's the case, the text is inserted, and point
+the end of the REPL buffer (`point-max`).
+In this case, the text is
+inserted at the end of the buffer and the point advances to the end of
+the inserted text (as if point was pushed by along by the text as it
+was inserted).

-is advanced to the end of the inserted text.
-In the unusual case where you
+In the unusual case where you invoke the history browser when your
-invoke the history browser when your cursor is _not_ at the end of the buffer,
+cursor is _not_ at the end of the REPL buffer, the inserted text will
+still be inserted at the end of the buffer (`point-max`), but the
-the text is _still_ inserted at point-max, but point is not modified.
+point is not modified.

-The text is inserted without a final newline, meaning you can edit the form
+CIDER inserts the text without a final newline, allowing you to edit
-if you wish, and you must explicitly hit <kbd>Enter</kbd> to have it evaluated
+it.
+When you are ready, hit <kbd>Return</kbd> to have it evaluated by
-by the REPL.
+the REPL.

 #### Quitting

+If you select an input, the text will be inserted into the REPL buffer
-After text is inserted, the history buffer is automatically quit.
-If you decide
+and the history buffer will automatically quit.
+If you decide you want
-you don't want to insert any text after all, you can explicitly quit by running
+to quit without inserting any text at all, you can explicitly quit by
-`cider-repl-history-quit` (see keyboard shortcuts).
-Due to the initialization and
+running `cider-repl-history-quit` (see keyboard shortcuts).
+Because
+of the initialization and cleanup that is done when using the history
-cleanup done, it is better to properly quit, rather than just switch away from
+buffer, it is better to quit properly rather than just switch away
-the history buffer.
+from the history buffer.

-When you quit the history buffer, there are several different ways for the
+When you quit the history buffer, CIDER can restore the buffer and
-buffers and windows to be restored.
-This is controlled by the custom variable
+window configuration in a few different ways.
+The behavior is
-`cider-repl-history-quit-action`, which can be assigned one of several values:
+controlled by `cider-repl-history-quit-action`, which can be assigned
+one of several values:

 - `quit-window` restores the window configuration to what it was before.
   This is the default.